jslusar/DesignForFun/README.md

 6. Open this link: http://www.spank.tm/
 7. The mouse will now follow your fist
 8. To click on the hand hover over it and open your fist
-9. Keep your hand open and move your quickly move your hand horizontally to slep the monkey
+9. Keep your hand open and quickly move your hand horizontally to slap the monkey

-HAVE FUN - see who can slep the monkey the hardest
+HAVE FUN - see who can slep the monkey the hardest!